Tax-loss harvesting, explained

 What type of investor should use this strategy – and when?

-All investors should keep this important timing consideration in mind: To reap the benefits of tax-loss harvesting in a particular year, you need to complete sales transactions by the end of that calendar year.
+All investors should keep this important timing consideration in mind: to reap the benefits of tax-loss harvesting in a particular year, you need to complete sales transactions by the end of that calendar year.

 Special considerations for investors